eliotwycoff/zkp-chaum-pedersen/README.md

 ## Try It Yourself

 This project assumes you have Cargo installed.
-This is pretty easy; instructions for your operating system can be found in [https://doc.rust-lang.org/cargo/getting-started/installation.html](The Cargo Book).
+This is pretty easy; instructions for your operating system can be found in [The Cargo Book](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 Clone the repo.